Temporary Email for Whistleblowing

 The Problem

-Whistleblowers face serious retaliation risks — job loss, legal threats, harassment, and worse.
-Using a personal or work email to report corporate misconduct, government corruption, or safety violations creates a direct link to your identity.
-Even "anonymous" tip lines operated by the organization itself may log IP addresses and email metadata.
+Whistleblowers face serious retaliation risks like job loss, legal threats, harassment and worse.
+Using a personal or work email to report corporate misconduct, government corruption or safety violations creates a direct link to your identity.
+Even anonymous tip lines run by the organization itself might log IP addresses and email metadata.
 The stakes are too high to risk identification through something as traceable as an email address tied to your real name.
-Many potential whistleblowers never come forward precisely because they cannot figure out how to make initial contact without exposing themselves, and the consequences of exposure can be career-ending or worse.
+Many potential whistleblowers never come forward because they can't figure out how to make initial contact without exposing themselves.
+The consequences of exposure can be career-ending or worse.

 How Temporary Email Helps

-NukeMail's access code system allows you to check for responses within the 24-hour window without needing to maintain a persistent identity.
-If continued anonymous communication is needed, consider transitioning to a more robust secure communication tool like SecureDrop or Signal.
-The access code itself does not contain any identifying information and can be memorized or written down without creating a digital trail.
+NukeMail uses access codes so you can check for replies during the 24-hour window without needing to link your real identity.
+If you need to keep talking anonymously after that, move your conversation to a secure tool like SecureDrop or Signal.
+The access code doesn't hold any personal data.
+You can memorize it or write it down without leaving a digital trail.

-Keep in mind that temp email is a starting point for anonymous contact, not a complete secure communication system.
-For sustained whistleblowing, work with the receiving journalist or organization to establish a more secure channel.
-The temporary email bridges the gap between silence and secure communication, getting you past the hardest part: making first contact.
+Remember that temp email is a starting point for anonymous contact rather than a complete secure communication system.
+If you need to whistleblow over a long period, work with the receiving journalist or organization to set up a more secure channel.
+The temporary email helps you bridge the gap between silence and secure communication by getting you past the hardest part which is making first contact.

-Consider the operational security of your entire workflow, not just the email.
-Do not draft your message in Google Docs or another cloud service tied to your identity.
-Write your message in a local text editor on an unlinked device, copy it into the temporary email, and send it.
-Every tool in the chain needs to be anonymized.
+Protect your workflow's security beyond just email.
+Don't draft messages in Google Docs or cloud services tied to your identity.
+Write in a local text editor on an unlinked device.
+Copy that into the temporary email.
+Send it.
+Every tool in the chain must be anonymized.

 Tips